gislite/webgis-pub/webgis-src/chb2_using-mapserver/sec03_format/section.rst

 ..
-Author: Bu Kun ..
+Author: gislite ..
 Title: Change the output format of the map

 Change the output format of the map
 ===================================